England Quiz Questions and Answers

 (b) Water-powered machine

-(c) Workplace to recognise a union
+(c) Workplace to recognize a union

 (d) Fully functional Factory